SkirOwen/cranfield_stat/README.md

 `finding_fit.py` is to some test to get the feel for the database, as well as trying different re-scalling of y (ttf) to get a linear relationship with the different x values.

+ `main.py` is for the other regression and classification; look at line `22`to change the variables.